• Home

 You can also catch a glimpse of Epcot’s backstage while riding Test Track – look out over the parking lot while you’re riding outside and you’ll see the Epcot Cast Member entrance, which leads to a hidden door next to the Mexico pavilion.

-Get the Disney Starter Kit
+Get a Disney Starter Kit

 Looking for a magical way to bring your next Disney World trip to the next level?